check-spelling/check-spelling-docs/Feature:-Sarif-output.md

 ## Adjusting sarif.json

-After v0.0.21 (available in prerelease), there's the ability to add a `sarif.json` file to adjust severities or other fields.
+With [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22), there's the ability to add a `sarif.json` file to adjust severities or other fields.

 This is experimental (as is SARIF support in general).